Clusters

 • St Francis Primary

-To access the cluster support you will need to speak to the pastoral team or SENCO in your child's school, and they will make the referral to the cluster
+To access cluster support, speak to the pastoral team or SENCO at your child’s school.
+They will make the referral for you.

 Otley, Pool and Bramhope Cluster

-The Otley, Pool and Bramhope Cluster (OPBC) is a collaboration of support services that work in partnership with children, young people, families and other professionals.
-We aim to provide families with a range of accessible support services and activities to meet their needs.
+The Otley, Pool and Bramhope Cluster works with children, young people, families, and professionals.
+We aim to give families easy access to support and activities that meet their needs.

-We recognise that every family is unique and aim to provide the right support at the right time to allow change to happen, progress and last.
+We know every family is different.
+Our goal is to provide the right help at the right time so positive changes last.

 We do this by:

-• Offering support and advice to organisations that work with families.
+• Giving advice and support to organisations that work with families

 • All Saints Primary School